 The term "youth violence" covers a broad spectrum of behaviors that can include fighting, bullying, and gang-related violence.
 It can cause children emotional and physical harm, with potential long-term negative impacts on their health and wellbeing.

-Youth violence has long been a major challenge for American police chiefs, schools, and municipal leaders.
-An enduring threat, it undermines the public safety and economic health of cities across the nation.
+Youth violence and its diverse ramifications have long been a major challenge for American police chiefs, school staff, and municipal leaders.

-Teen dating violence is a widespread issue that can lead to serious short- and long-term effects.
-Examples of teen dating violence include physical and emotional harm, as well as stalking.
-Once a teen experiences violence in one relationship, research has shown that they are at a significant risk of experiencing violence in another relationship.
+Another type of youth violence, teen dating violence, is a widespread issue that can lead to serious short- and long-term effects.
+Examples of teen dating violence include physical and emotional harm as well as stalking.
+Once a teen experiences violence in one relationship, research has shown that they are at significant risk of experiencing violence in another relationship.

-Young victims of crime are generally underserved, and the systems responsible for caring for them can be fragmented and ineffective for youth and their families.
-The Office for Victims of Crime is committed to improving the services for all victims of crime, including those exposed to different forms of violence.
+Young victims of crime are generally underserved, and the systems responsible for caring for them can be fragmented and ineffective.
+The Office for Victims of Crime is committed to improving services for all victims of crime, including those exposed to different forms of violence.

 Visit the following pages for additional information and resources produced or sponsored by the Office of Justice Programs and other federal agencies: